 Then, in 2008, Ryan Newman won the Daytona 500 in the blue and white No. 12 Alltel Dodge and teammate Kurt Busch finished second in the blue No. 2 Miller Lite Dodge, and this was the first time Penske Racing won a restrictor-plate race in NASCAR.

-Brad Keselowski brought Penske Racing its first NASCAR title in 2010 when he won the Nationwide Series Championship while driving the black, white and red No. 22 Discount Tire Dodge.
-Keselowski then added to that when he won the2012 Sprint Cup Series title in the blue and yellow No. 2 Miller Lite Dodge.
-And the team also won the 2013 and 2014 Nationwide Car Owner’s titles with its No. 22 Ford Mustang.
+In the NASCAR Xfinity Series, Keselowski brought Penske Racing its first NASCAR title when he won the 2010 Xfinity Series Championship driving the black, white and red No. 22 Discount Tire Dodge.
+And the team also won the 2013-2015 and 2017 Xfinity Car Owner’s titles with its No. 22 Ford Mustang.

 In 2020 Cindric won the Xfinity Championship in Team Penske’s No. 22 Ford Mustang and Team Penske won its series-tying fifth Xfinity Car Owner’s Championship.
 And although Cindric and the No. 22 Ford Mustang finished second in Xfinity points in 2021, he performed well enough to win Team Penske’s record-setting sixth (2013-2015, 2017 and 2020-2021) Car Owner’s Championship in the series.

 To reflect Penske’s long-term approach to motorsports a name change was made in 2014 and all racing operations are now conducted under the Team Penske banner.